datenbetrieb/hs-wordpress-example/README.md

   Built with ❤️  and support of Bedrock
 </p>

+* clone and adapt any <XXXXX> for your requirements
 * Can be used on any decent hosting-platform, for example at
-* clone and adapt any <XXXXX> for your requirements

 <p align="center">
   <a href="https://www.hostsharing.net">hostsharing.net</a> |
 </p>

+* all config and setup must be adapted to the needs of your project
+* just an example, not a full featured solution, your mileage might vary

 ## Documentation